4 Billion Years On

 This month in numbers

 Afghanistan experienced its 2nd warmest April on record in 2026, with an average temperature of 16.71°C, a significant 4.5°C above the 1961–1990 baseline.
-The global land temperature for April 2026 also ranked as the 2nd warmest on record, at 14.96°C, exceeding the baseline by 1.1°C.
+This places Afghanistan as the 8th warmest country globally for the month, highlighting a regional warming trend.
+The global land temperature for April 2026 also ranked as the 2nd warmest on record, at 14.96°C, an anomaly of +1.1°C.

 What changed